 S.T.E.A.M.
 (Science, technology, engineering, arts, mathematics) learning has proven to be in more demand than ever for our new generations.
 We want our children to be prepared for the technical landscape of their future, and we want to make learning fun.
 As educators, we know that young children love learning how to be critical and creative thinkers through S.T.E.A.M. topics and projects.
 Not only is the content exciting but it teaches children to apply important knowledge in meaningful ways.

 In addition, we heavily emphasize the A in S.T.E.A.M.!
 Every quarter, we have local artists come into our classrooms to exhibit their work, expand our children's exposure to studio art, and participate on hands-on art projects that introduce them to different mediums and processes.
-Some artists we've welcomed in the past include Renee DeCarlo Johnson, Elizabeth McClellan, and San Francisco street artist FNNCH!
+Some artists we've welcomed in the past include Renee DeCarlo Johnson, Elizabeth McClellan, San Francisco street artist FNNCH, The Oakland Symphony, and more!

 Multicultural learning and Mandarin learning